Ō Mātou Ākonga Learners and Providers

-• Enrolment numbers have steadily increased over the last five years, with most of these ākonga undertaking work-based training.
-This may partly be in response to New Zealand Thoroughbred Racing placing greater emphasis on qualifications and the need to meet specific requirements for compulsory licensing.
+- Enrolment numbers have steadily increased over the last five years before declining in 2022.The previous increase may have been in response to New Zealand Thoroughbred Racing placing greater emphasis on qualifications and the need to meet specific requirements for compulsory licensing.

 Source: Tertiary Education Commission, Te Amorangi Mātauranga Matua - Reporting and Data Collection.